LTibbs/BCB546X_Unix_Assignment/README.md

 `head -2 snp_position.txt | column -t`

-- This shows the columns described above that I saw using `less` and `head`, more in a more readable way so that it is much more obvious to see which value aligns with which column heading.
+- This shows the columns described above that I saw using `less` and `head`, in a more readable way so that it is much more obvious to see which value aligns with which column heading.

 5) Use `wc` to find number of lines, words, and characters in these files: